FNDaaS: Content-agnostic Detection of Fake News sites: Introduction

-\item We evaluate the feasibility and effectiveness of our approach by using \numOfFeatures features extracted from a set of \fakeNewsSet fake and \realNewsSet real news websites.
-We compare fake and real news websites in features important for the machine learning (ML) classification, and identify key differences with respect to network and structural properties of these websites.
+\item We evaluate the feasibility and effectiveness of our approach by using \numOfFeatures features extracted from a set of \fakeNewsSet fake and \realNewsSet real news websites (total of 340K datapoints).
+We compare websites sharing fake and real news in features important for the machine learning (ML) classification, and identify key differences with respect to network and structural properties of these websites.
 Our ML performance results show that \toolname achieves high Precision, Recall, and F1 scores (all above 91\%) and an AUC score of 0.967, using the top 35 out of a total of \numOfFeatures extracted features.
 Our approach is also applicable in a real-time setting, where 27 features available only at run-time are used, with 82\% Precision and Recall and 0.86 AUC.
-We also apply these classifiers trained on older data to websites newly-flagged in Nov.
-2022 as serving real or fake news, with 77-92\% accuracy.
+We also apply these classifiers trained on older data to websites newly-flagged as serving real or fake news, with 77-92\% accuracy.

 \item We implemented a prototype of \toolname as a cloud service that automatically crawls and classifies websites on the web.
 The results of this classification are transmitted periodically to a browser extension on the user's end that is responsible for enforcing and warning the users about the visited website.
-We make the implementation of the system (server and browser extension) publicly available for further experimentation, repeatability and extensibility of this research\footnote{Link to the open source repositories for the: (1) server \url{https://anonymous.4open.science/r/fn-api-A3B7/} and (2) browser extension \url{https://anonymous.4open.science/r/fn-blacklist-91BC/}}.
+We make our prototype available for further experimentation of this research\footnote{Link to the open source repositories for the: (1) server \url{https://github.com/dimspith/fn-api} and (2) browser extension \url{https://github.com/dimspith/fn-blacklist}}.

-\item Early system evaluation results of our prototype show that the client component has minimal effect on the user experience (consuming less than 50 MBytes of memory), and takes less than 400 ms to warn the user about the marked-as-fake news website they are attempting to visit.
+\item Early system evaluation of our prototype shows that the client component has minimal effect on the user experience (consuming less than 50 MBytes of memory), and takes less than 400 ms to warn the user about the marked-as-fake news website they are attempting to visit. \end{enumerate}